rollup/plugins/packages/url/README.md

 # @rollup/plugin-url

-🍣 A Rollup plugin which imports files as data-URIs or to ES6 modules.
+🍣 A Rollup plugin which imports files as data-URIs or ES Modules.

 ## Requirements